Leading Through Uncertainty: Why Leadership Breaks Down (and How to Fix It)

 Why Leadership Teams Struggle in Uncertain Times

-Calendars fill.
-Meetings stack up.
 Messages come from every direction.

 And somehow, leaders end up busy all day, yet further away from the work that actually matters.

-Recently, I returned to the New Forest (lovely part of the world) to run a follow-up session with a leadership team I had worked with a few months earlier.
-We explored how leadership needs to evolve in more uncertain and complex environments.
-It sparked good thinking, heaps of energy and real intent.
+Recently, I returned to the New Forest to run a follow-up session with a leadership team I’d worked with a few months earlier.

-This time, we didn’t introduce anything new.
 We asked a different question: what actually happened once everyone went back to work?

 Together, we looked at what had stuck, where it was making a difference, what had slipped back under pressure, and how to accelerate the shifts that mattered most.
-The conversation was honest.

 The issue wasn’t resistance.